The Lancet January 22, 2000

 Medical Student

-What is the physiological mechanism by which ACE inhibitors like ramipril provide cardioprotection beyond simple blood pressure reduction?
+What is the pathophysiological mechanism by which ACE inhibitors like ramipril confer cardiovascular and renal protection in diabetic patients, beyond their systemic blood pressure-lowering effects?

 Key Response